ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/uz_nn.rst

 Effectively, each row is attached to the columns one by one.
 See :ref:`matrix_math` for details regarding the transformation of matrix to vector dimensions and :ref:`neural_network` regarding the dimension definition of the network.

+.. tip:: Use the declaration and defines shown in the examples and unit tests and adjust them to specific networks.

 Full example
 ============